-Historian Brian Patton, in a personal correspondence, reports that in Walter Cheadle’s manuscripts at the Public Archives of Canada, there is a hand-written note on the crossing of the Rockies, in which Cheadle states: “this lofty peak, called I believe Robson’s peak [by] Hudson’s Bay Coy voyageurs was an almost perfect cone capped with snow…”
+Historian Brian Patton in a personal correspondence reports that in the manuscripts of Walter Butler Cheadle [1835–1910] at the Public Archives of Canada, there is a hand-written note on the crossing of the Rockies, in which Cheadle states: “this lofty peak, called I believe Robson’s peak [by] Hudson’s Bay Coy voyageurs was an almost perfect cone capped with snow…”

 The mountain was not named after British Columbia premier John Robson, for he did not become premier until 1889.
-Nor, according to a letter from Ebenezer Robson to George Kinney, was it Ebenezer, a Wesleyan Methodist missionary and explorer who left Toronto on December 31, 1858, along with Edward White and Arthur Browning, to break trail into this “then unknown country.”
+Nor, according to a letter from Ebenezer Robson [1835-1911] to George Kinney, was it named after himself, a Wesleyan Methodist missionary and explorer who left Toronto on December 31, 1858, along with Edward White and Arthur Browning, to break trail into this “then unknown country.”

-James Monroe Thorington an eminent mountaineer from Philadelphia, wrote, “The Cree Indians call Robson simply, ‘The Big Mountain,’ but this seems to be a modernism; old men, with whom I have talked, say that their tribe never had a special name for the peak .”
+Other persons who have interviewed natives on the subject have obtained different stories.
+Dr James Monroe Thorington, of Philadelphia, an eminent mountaineer, wrote, “The Cree Indians call Robson simply, ‘The Big Mountain,’ but this seems to be a modernism; old men, with whom I have talked, say that their tribe never had a special name for the peak .”

 Arthur Coleman’s influence was largely responsible for blocking an attempt, sometime before 1938, arising from “a mistaken idea of patriotism, to rob Mount Robson of the name it has so long held.”
 What was the proposed change?